 GASB 68 requires information for 10 years.
-However, until a full 10-year trend is compiled, governments should present information for only those years for which information is available.
+However, until a full 10-year trend is compiled, governments should present information for only those years for which information is

-$^{2}$ Covered payroll for 2014 through 2016 was restated due to the implementation of GASB Statement No. 82.
+&lt;sup>1The amounts presented for each fiscal year were determined as of June 30th Covered payroll for 2014 through 2016 was restated due to the implementation of GASB Statement No. 82.

-&lt;sup>2Covered payroll for 2014 through 2016 was restated due to the implementation of GASB Statement No. 82.
+&lt;sup>1The amounts presented for each fiscal year were determined as of September 30th.
+Covered payroll for 2014 through 2016 was restated due to the implementation of GASB Statement No. 82.